 October 2015: Stop the Bleed

-Next, in October 2015, the White House promoted a national awareness campaign to apply this life-saving information to all Americans.
-Initially promulgated by the Department of Homeland Security as part of their community resiliency efforts, this effort culminated in the “Stop the Bleed” campaign.
-This campaign encourages every American citizen to learn hemorrhage control with bandages and tourniquets so that when confronted with an emergency, there is a grassroots, trained population prepared to help save lives.
+Next, in October 2015, the US Department of Homeland Security promoted a national awareness campaign to apply this life-saving information to all Americans.
+Initially promulgated by as part of their community resiliency efforts, this DHS effort culminated in the “Stop the Bleed” campaign.
+The campaign encourages every American citizen to learn hemorrhage control with bandages and tourniquets so that when confronted with an emergency, there is a grassroots, trained population prepared to help save lives.

 Crisis Medicine is prepared to teach you to manage these injuries and avoid preventable causes of death wherever you find yourself.